 How to get Pha That Luang

-Pha That Luang welcomes travelers to come daily from 8 a.m to 12 a.m in the morning and from 1 p.m until 4 p.m in the afternoon.
+Pha That Luang welcomes travelers to come daily from 8 a.m to 12 a.m in the morning and from 1 p.m until 4 p.m in the afternoon (closed on Monday).
 The best time to visit the golden stupa is in the early morning when the weather is not really hot and it is not too crowded.

 Travelers can easily get to the Pha That Luang by motorbike, bus, taxi or the interesting local tuk-tuk.
 The temple is so iconic and famous that it is really easy to book a vehicle to visit.
 In case you don’t want to do it yourself, any hotel, guest house or homestay will happy to help you.
-The typical price for a one-way tuk-tuk is about 60,000 kip (approx. US$6 or US$7).
-A tuk-tuk can carry 5-10 people, depending on its size.
+The typical price for a one-way tuk-tuk is about 60,000 kip (approx. US$5).
+A tuk-tuk can carry 2-6 people, depending on its size.

 Visiting the Pha That Luang, you can access 2 parts such as the outer part and the interior of the stupa.
 Firstly, the outside is a combination of gardens, small temples (as known as Wat), monuments, statues, and a Palace.
 You can visit the outside of the site for free.
 It should be noted that the Palace Wat That Luang Neua in the complex has an impressive facade.
 Especially, the most striking is the small temples around Pha That Luang.
 Secondly, the inner is also interesting to visit.
-However, to visit the interior of the Golden stupa area, it is required to pay an entrance fee of 50,000 kips (approx. US$6).
+However, to visit the interior of the Golden stupa area, you just need to pay a symbolic fees of 10,000 kips (or USD1 per person).
 The price of admission is reasonable, so don’t forget to save some times to take a look.